-Project managers are valued for the ability to make use of different tools and practices to deliver good results.
+Project managers are valued for their ability to make use of different tools and practices to deliver good results.
 Your skills in project management are obvious, e.g. risk management, project planning, budget planning, etc., but try adding the particular tools you used to achieve goals in these areas.
 This will make your resume stand out for hiring managers and employers.

 Do not neglect soft skills as well.

 A project manager’s role often depends on the ability to cooperate and direct teams from different departments.
 A good project manager spends most of his/her time communicating and working directly with people.
-Therefore, soft skills such as leadership, communication, negotiation, etc. are considered to be a very important characteristic of a great project manager.
+Therefore, soft skills such as leadership, communication, negotiation, etc. are considered to be a very important characteristics of a great project manager.